divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 11 - Friday | In class work & At home work #
-I've been struggling to get the player collisions with obstacles working properly, specifically, the collisions that happens when the player comes into contact with the side of a block.
-These collisions cause the player to teleport to the top of the block instead of simply keeping it's x coordinate.
-I'm aware that this is due to how the conditions which check for collisions overlap one another.
+I've been struggling to get the player collisions with obstacles working properly, specifically, the collisions that happens when the player comes into contact with either the left or right side of a block.
+These collisions cause the player to teleport to the top of the block instead of restricting the player's x coordinate.
+I'm aware that this is due to how collision conditionals overlap one another.
 ``` javascript
 const fallingUpIntoBlock = (
     player.y + player.r > this.y + this.h*0.5 && player.y - player.r + gravity < this.y + this.h &&